3.1.2.2. eProsima Extensions

 Example

-//The PublishModeQosPolicy is default constructed with kind = SYNCHRONOUS
+// The PublishModeQosPolicy is constructed with kind = SYNCHRONOUS by default

 <data_writer profile_name="writer_profile_qos_publishmode">